Tag Archives: AWS Compliance

 Anne Grahn

-Anne is a Senior Worldwide Security GTM Specialist at AWS based in Chicago.
-She has more than a decade of experience in the security industry, and has a strong focus on privacy risk management.
+Anne is a Senior Worldwide Security GTM Specialist at AWS, based in Chicago.
+She has more than a decade of experience in the security industry, and focuses on effectively communicating cybersecurity risk.
 She maintains a Certified Information Systems Security Professional (CISSP) certification.

 Randy Brumfield